joelswenddal/advisorGpaCalculator/README.md

 Although this was made with a particular advising context in mind, there are many schools that calculate GPA in a similar manner, so small changes to the Javascript code should allow for it to be used in other university advising contexts.

 It should be noted that I designed this as an outside project at the same time that I was taking a Web Development at Oregon State University.
-My motivation was to practice my skills at manipulating DOM elements in response to user activity.
+My motivation was to practice my skills at directly manipulating DOM elements and event-driven programming.
 I was happy to be able to make something that would be useful to my colleagues while strengthing my front-end development skills.

 ## Technologies